mrcavalcanti/mosaicoo/docs/sources/developers/plugins/migration-guide.md

 ### Update the plugin.json

-The property that defines which Grafana version your plugin supports has been renamed and now it is a range instead of a specific version.
+The property that defines which Mosaicoo version your plugin supports has been renamed and now it is a range instead of a specific version.

 ```json
 // before